2.3 Using functions in R

 See this video for a general introduction to using functions in R and this video on how to create vectors in R

-The first function we will learn about is the c() function.
-The c() function is short for concatenate and we use it to join together a series of values and store them in a data structure called a vector (more on vectors in Chapter 3).
+function is short for concatenate and we use it to join together a series of values and store them in a data structure called a vector (more on vectors in Chapter 3).

-In the code above we’ve created an object called my_vec and assigned it a value using the function c().
+.
 There are a couple of really important points to note here.
 Firstly, when you use a function in R, the function name is always followed by a pair of round brackets even if there’s nothing contained between the brackets.
 Secondly, the argument(s) of a function are placed inside the round brackets and are separated by commas.
 You can think of an argument as way of customising the use or behaviour of a function.
 In the example above, the arguments are the numbers we want to concatenate.
 Finally, one of the tricky things when you first start using R is to know which function to use for a particular task and how to use it.
 Thankfully each function will always have a help document associated with it which will explain how to use the function (more on this later) and a quick Google search will also usually help you out.

-To examine the value of our new object we can simply type out the name of the object as we did before
+To examine the value of our new object we can simply type out the name of the object as we did before.

 ## [1] 2 3 1 6 4 3 3 7